gwilczynski95/tagging-tool/README.md

 # Tagging tool
-Fast tagging tool written in Flask
+Fast tagging tool written in Flask.

+Right now the only feature is cutting images to square based on selected interest point.

 Project based on example from [flask repo.](https://github.com/pallets/flask)